 The Honors Program Experience

 Our professors design classes in the Honors Program to challenge and reward students who seek substantial intellectual development in college.
 The quality, not the quantity, of work distinguishes Honors classes from other courses.
-As part of your course work in Honors classes, you will be required to submit a short reflective essay and sample of your work at the end of each Honors course.

 The Honors Program provides a special, congenial setting for your intellectual growth, both during classes and extracurricular events.
 Activities include: